-The divisible load scheduling problem (DLS) here is first to decide how many load units the master sends share of the data, each worker executes the corresponding work and returns the results to the master.
-Again, the ordering of the return messages must be decided by the scheduler.
-From a theoretical standpoint, the success of the DLS model is mostly due to its analytical tractability.
-Optimal algorithms and closed-form formulae exist for important instances of the divisible load problem.
-However, adding return messages dramatically complicates the picture, while it is a very natural extension in practice.
-Indeed, without return messages, it is implicitly assumed that the size of the results to be transmitted to the master after the computation is negligible, and hence has no (or very little) impact on the whole DLS problem.
+The next natural step is to include return messages in the picture.
+This is very important in practice, because in most applications the workers are expected to return some results to the master.
+When no return messages are assumed, it is implicitly assumed that the size of the results to be transmitted to the master after the computation is negligible, and hence has no (or very little) impact on the whole DLS problem.
 This may be realistic for some particular DLS applications, but not for all of them.
-For example, suppose that the master is distributing files to the workers.
+For example suppose that the master is distributing files to the workers.
 After processing a file, the worker will typically return results in the form of another file, possibly of shorter size, but still non-negligible.
 In some situations, the size of the return message may even be larger than the size of the original message: for instance the master initially scatters instructions on some large computations to be performed by each worker, such as the generation of several cryptographic keys; in this case each worker would receive a few bytes of control instructions and would return longer files containing the keys.